willalwin/Student-Roster/README.md

 Language: C++, built in Visual Studio 2019

-Usage: Save solution file and open/run in Visual Studio
+Usage: Download files and open/run in Visual Studio